Are Hatcheries Producing Triploid Trout?

 Note: Loop traps may have only a maximum of six loops total.
 You may find many loop traps with more loops for sale, but to stay legal when fishing in California waters, you'll need to cut off any extra loops.

-Page 2 of 2 - Why the need for sturgeon fishing report cards and tags?
+Why the need for sturgeon fishing report cards and tags?

 Question: Why am I required to buy a sturgeon fishing report card and tags in order to go sturgeon fishing?
 What will the collected money be used for?
 Will the money be directed to a dedicated fund account?
 (Anonymous)